twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-02-perversions%zh.rst

 Therefore these are twelve inversions always surrounding the five khandhas.
 We were in many lives in such situations.
 It has been like surrounded by walls.
 The inner part is the khandhas and 31 realms are the outer walls.
 According to the truth these are dukkha and samudaya (the cause).

 Fuels and fire are together.
 So beings are becoming fire ghosts.
 In the awaken times, people are always burning with the kilesa fire.
-In the sleeping times they are always burning with the life of aging.
+In the sleeping times they are always burning with the fire of aging.
 It was like burning all the times with fire in the security prison.

 It was surrounded by the twelve walls of ignorance.
 If we don’t know our worst situations will never find the way out.
 These mistakes come from the khandha.
 By clearing away the khandha and it will disappear.